haresfaiez/haresfaiez.github.io/_posts/2019-03-17-building-models-to-change-code-safely.md

 A materialized view, indeed, is a model of the knowledge expressed through the code.

-I skip some steps in some situations.
-I know that not doing this have a risk, and I accept that.
+I don't do all this for every change.
+I know that there is a risk sometimes, and I accept that.
 Moving to the next thing can be more important.